A beginner's guide to jazz music improvisation

-The first time you're told to improvise can be both an exciting and daunting experience.
+The first time you're told to improvise during a live music performance can be both an exciting and daunting experience.
 Here are a few tips on how to approach improvising and come up with some fantastic solos.

 Sometimes the easiest idea to produce is technically recycling the melody.
 By using extracts from the melody in your solo, you are showcasing the quality of the melodic ideas it contains, but be careful not to simply replay the whole melody - sometimes a little motif is best.
 Then, use that motif as a springboard for something unique you can come up with.